learn-co-curriculum/css-fonts/README.md

 `text-shadow: 3px 3px 10px #000`

 Text shadow is a neat CSS3 property that allows you to provide in order: horizontal alignment, vertical alignment, feather, and shadow color.
-You can check browser support for this property at caniuse.com
+You can check browser support for this property at [caniuse.com](http://caniuse.com/).

 `text-transform: none | uppercase | lowercase | capitalize`

-Text transform converts the content text to whichever transform you specifiy.
+Text transform converts the content text to whichever transform you specify.

 `letter-spacing: normal | 1em | 12pt | 16px`